-It's not a long time since Fedora 27 was released and I had been using it since then.
+It’s not a long time since Fedora 27 came out and I had been using it since then.
 Fedora comes in 3 forms i.e. workstation, server and atomic.
 Fedora is generally known as the distro for developers, so I thought to try it but as a normal user to find out if Fedora is suitable for all.
 Below you will find out all my experience with the latest release of Fedora and all screenshots (including my favorite themes and extensions).

-You can also read more about release changelog of Fedora 27 in the recent beta release on Linuxandubuntu.
+You can also read more about the release changelog of Fedora 27 in the recent beta release on Linuxandubuntu.